JacobCWBillings/PublicSphereTech/README.md

 ## Near-term Goals
 *Public Sphere Tech* (PST) comprises a suite of applications to facilitate scalable coordination.
-Each application, described below, builds towards the long-term vision of a "global public sphere" wherein a global citizenry auto-generates, and individually assents, to a set of equitable and sustainable norms.
+Each application, described in the milestones below, builds towards the long-term vision of a "global public sphere" wherein a global citizenry auto-generates, and, as self-interested individuals, assents to a set of equitable and sustainable norms.

 ### Milestone 1: I/O Systems Foundations: OriginTrail + SingularityNET (month 1)
-A natural place to begin is with the integration of data storage and data analysis tools into a common framework.
+A natural place to begin is with the integration of high-accessibility data storage systems and low-cost data analysis tools into a common framework.
-And, whereas the ultimate goal of PST is to build trustless and scalable information I/O tools, it makes sense to utilize distributed information systems as a core design feature.
+Whereas the ultimate goal of PST is to build trustless and scalable information I/O tools, it makes sense to utilize distributed information systems as a core design feature.
-The state-of-the-art in distributed information I/O tools include 1) OriginTrail Distributed Knowledge Graphs (DKG), and 2) SingularityNET Decentralized Applications (DApps) for AI/ML data analytics.
+The state-of-the-art in distributed information I/O tools includes 1) OriginTrail Distributed Knowledge Graphs (DKG), and 2) SingularityNET Decentralized Applications (DApps) for AI/ML data analytics.
 Thus, Milestone 1 installs, configures, and tests OriginTrail + SingularityNET to host a down-stream suite of user-facing information I/O tools.
 To verify the I/O framework, Milestone 1 launches a ready-made information analytics tool from a partner organization, namely, the Collective Human SuperIntelligence (CHSI) app from radish.org.
 #### Part 1.1: General system configuration
 The foundation of Public Sphere Tech is robust, on-chain, I/O infrastructure.
-To this end, the following steps install and configure state-of-the-art blockchain-native I/O tools onto a bare-metal node.
+To this end, the following steps install and configure state-of-the-art distributed I/O tools onto a bare-metal node.
 This node will be used to test and to launch user-facing public sphere applications.
   ##### &nbsp; &nbsp; Step 1.1.1: Configure OriginTrail Node
   ##### &nbsp; &nbsp; Step 1.1.2: Configure SingularityNet Node
   ##### &nbsp; &nbsp; Step 1.1.3: Test local communication between OriginTrail data and SingularityNet analysis
   ##### &nbsp; &nbsp; Step 1.1.4: Test on-chain communication between OriginTrail data and SingularityNet analysis
-  ##### &nbsp; &nbsp; Step 1.1.5: Refactor configuration and testing steps into reusable repository
+  ##### &nbsp; &nbsp; Step 1.1.5: Refactor configuration and testing steps into a reusable repository

 #### Part 1.2: Integration with CHSI (Collective Human SuperIntelligence)
 CHSI is an independent project built by Victor Piper and Jaemen Shen.